0nly-6admin/public/README.md

-# Nothing to see at the moment
+# Only chess tools at the moment